Residential Time-of-Use Rates

 Before choosing TOU, members should understand their daily energy habits and whether they can consistently use power outside of on-peak hours.

-TOU rates can benefit members who can shift electricity use to off-peak times.
+TOU rates can benefit members who can shift most of their electricity use to off-peak times.

 TOU may be a good fit if you: